-The most popular of the irises, bearded irises, are easy to grow provided that you plant them in a sunny site with well-drained soil.
-Plant irises in late summer, when they are finished actively growing.
-One major departure of growing irises compared to other perennials: They do not like mulch.
+The most popular of the irises, bearded irises are easy to grow provided you plant them in a sunny site with well-drained soil.
+A major departure for growing irises compared to other perennials is that they do not like mulch.
 Mulches (as well as deep planting) encourage the rhizomes to develop rot, so let your soil remain bare.
 Space plants at least 12 inches apart to prevent the need for frequent dividing.

 Irises need full sun to thrive.
 Irises in full shade produce fewer blooms and may suffer from an increase in diseases.

-Heavy clay soils do not work well for iris growing.
-Sandy soils are excellent, but if your native soil is heavy, you can plant irises in raised beds to help drainage.
+Heavy clay soils do not work well for growing iris, but sandy or gravelly soils are excellent.
+If your native soil is heavy, you can plant irises in raised beds to help drainage.
 You may also amend your soil with gypsum or organic matter like compost to lighten the soil.

-Although irises like moisture, they need good drainage to go with it to prevent rot problems.
-Water them when the top two inches of the soil feels dry.
+Although irises like moisture, they also need good drainage to prevent rot problems.
+Water them when the top 2 inches of the soil feels dry.
 These plants have a good tolerance for drought.